Everything You Need to Know About Google's EEAT Model

-- Every page needs the "right" expertise behind it — the subject matters in terms of the level of EAT required
+Every page needs the "right" expertise behind it — the subject matters in terms of the level of E-E-A-T required

-- YMYL pages need to showcase the highest EAT because of how that information can
+YMYL pages need to showcase the highest E-E-A-T because of how that information can

 You need to communicate in a way that engages people.
 That way, you will build a following that allows you to market who you are and whatever it is you offer.
 So, while considering how to improve your site ranking, always create content that your audience will love — while adhering to Google's guidelines.